pmem/pmem.github.io/_posts/2016-12-20-libpmemobj-year-in-review.md

 With the year coming to an end, it's a good time to look back and discuss the things we've learned and accomplished.
-While the 2015 was spent mostly on designing and implementing the core of the library with code being furiously written in heavy volumes, this year was much calmer and naturally focused on refinements and iterative improvements.
+While the 2015 was spent mostly on designing and implementing the core of the library, with code being furiously written in heavy volumes, this year was much calmer and naturally focused on refinements and iterative improvements.
 The experience we've gathered during the creation of the library was invaluable and allowed us to think about the